-It’s National Small Business Week!
+It’s Small Business Saturday!
 According to the Small Business Association (SBA), small businesses have provided 55% of all jobs and 66% of all net new jobs since the 1970s.
 While large businesses have eliminated jobs since 1990, small businesses have added 8 million new jobs.

 African Americans have launched entrepreneurial endeavors in record numbers.
 From 2007 to 2012, the number of black-owned businesses increased 34.5%.
 Black women have been particularly active in starting businesses; outpacing all other demographics in creating startups by six times the national average.

 While these are great achievements for black-owned businesses, making a business successful requires a lot of grit, determination, and knowledge.

 For National Small Business Week, we present the essential small business guide for black entrepreneurs.
 It’s a package of our best advice, quick tips, and financial strategies for the small business owner.